SDGforskning/sdg-strings/SDG13_query_action_WoS.md

   - reducing the indicators of climate change & their impacts (phrase 2)
   - international frameworks for action, or climate change integration into policy (phrase 3)

-We consider [nationally determined contributions](https://www.un.org/en/climatechange/all-about-ndcs) (Paris agreement) and adaptation communications as a form of national policy/strategy/planning.
-We also include sectoral plans as a synonym - although not completely the same as a national plan, it may be used to refer to a plan on a national level for the sector.
+Under "national policies, strategies and planning", we consider [nationally determined contributions](https://www.un.org/en/climatechange/all-about-ndcs) (Paris agreement) and adaptation communications as a form. `sectoral plans` is also included - although sectoral =/= national, it may be used to refer to a plan on a national level for the sector.
+Similarly, `multi level` can be used in the literature to describe how policy/plans interact between levels, often including the national level.

 Carbon capture/storage technology can contribute to climate mitigation (i.e. reduction of GHG) but in order to be consistent with our  interpretation method, any papers concerning it must relate the work to climate mitigation or reductions of GHG to be included.
 The same would apply to reforestation or other mitigation measures.
 Thus these are not included as individual search terms but assumed to be included in the given phrases.